Kawabe Station (Aomori): Station layout

 Kawabe Station has two ground level island platforms, serving three tracks, connected to the station building by a footbridge.
-The station will be unmanned from March 18, 2023.
+The station has been unstaffed since March 18, 2023.
 A fourth track has not been in use since April 1, 1998 with the discontinuation of the Kuroishi Line.

 Platforms

 History

-Kawabe Station opened on December 1, 1894 as a station on the Japanese Government Railways, the predecessor to the Japanese National Railways (JNR) on the Ōu Northern Line.
+Kawabe Station opened on December 1, 1894, as a station on the Japanese Government Railways, the predecessor to the Japanese National Railways (JNR) on the Ōu Northern Line.
 From August 15, 1912, a spur line opened to Kuroishi, and from September 25, 1918, the Mutsu Railway (present-day Gonō Line) began operations from Kawabe Station.
 On November 1, 1984, operations on the Kuroishi Line were transferred from JNR to the Konan Railway.
 All freight operations were discontinued from April 1987.
 With the privatization of JNR on April 1, 1987, it came under the operational control of JR East.
 The Kuroishi Line ceased operations from April 1, 1998.